 To be eligible for the programme the aplicant must have the equivalent of a Swedish Bachelor’s degree with a major (i.e. at least 90 ECTS credits) within one of the following areas: Social Sciences, Business Administration or equivalent.

 Oral and written proficiency in English equivalent to English 6/B from Swedish upper secondary school is a requirement.
 International qualifications will be assessed in accordance with national guidelines.

 English language requirements

-Most of Lund University’s programmes require ”English 6/English course B” (unless otherwise stated under "Entry requirements").
+Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Start Autumn Semester 2024

-daytime Helsingborg, full time 100%
+Day-time Helsingborg, full time 100%